KIR-CellDIVE/wsi-segmentation/README.md

 wsi-segmentation-cpu ## for cpu accelerated segmentation
 ```

 > **NOTE:** You can pass additional singularity arguments if you want.
-For example to bind a results folder to a directoty `/data` to make it more easily accessible inside the notebook you can start the notebooks as follows:
+For example to bind a results folder to a directoty `/data` to make it more easily accessible inside the notebook.
+In `WSL` the `C:` drive, `D:` drive, etc are mounted and located at `/mnt/c`, `/mnt/d`, etc, respectively.
+To mount your data folder to `/data` start the notebooks as follows:
 >```bash
 > wsi-segmentation-gpu --bind /path/to/result:/data
 >```